 We take great care to protect the confidentiality of the information people give us.
-Your identity will only be known to certain members of the NatCen research teams and authorised individuals at NHS Digital.
+Your identity will only be known to certain members of the NatCen and ONS research teams and authorised individuals at NHS Digital.

 Linking survey answers to other information?

 We will ask for your consent to link your child’s or, if you’re aged 17-22, your study answers to data held by NHS Digital, the Office for National Statistics and the Department for Education.
 You can cancel this permission at any time.
 This would let us add information from health and education records, where lawful to do so, to look at how a person’s lifestyle and experiences can have an impact on their future health and education.
 This includes in-patient/out-patient care, primary care, diagnostic care, mental health, cancer, records for when and the reason why people pass away, educational achievement, absence, exclusions and special educational needs.